usecanvas/livedb-postgresql/README.md

 ### Requirements

 livedb-postgresql has relatively relaxed requirements for the database it connects to.
-The table names can be anything, as they're set when creating an instance of livedb-postgresql.
+The table names can be anything, because they're set when creating an instance of livedb-postgresql.

 #### Snapshots Table